Around the world cycling record: Douglas Concha (2024)

+Recumbent Bicycle

+Richard Evans (2014)

+Richard Evans rode around the world on a recumbent bicycle in 180 days April–October 2014.
+This was not a GWR record as Guiness declined to recognise recumbent bicycles for the challenge.

+Unicycle

-Wally Watts
+Wally Watts (1976)

 Between 1976 and 1978, Walter J. Watts, known as "Wobbling" Wally Watts unicycled 12,000 miles around the world.
 Travelling eastward, he started and ended in New York.
 Some countries he unicycled in: UK, France, Italy, Greece, Turkey, India, Australia, New Zealand, United States.